Literary history from the year you were born

 The tale of heroin addiction and paranoia was first published as “The Naked Lunch” in Paris by Olympia Press.
 Beat writer Burroughs based much of it on his own experiences with addiction, and the controversial novel wouldn’t be published in the U.S. until 1962.
 Burroughs claimed that friend and fellow writer Jack Kerouac came up with the title.

 1960: Writer Norman Mailer stabs his wife

-The novelist stabbed his second wife and the mother of their two girls on Nov.
+The novelist stabbed Adele Morales, his second wife and the mother of their two girls, on Nov.
 20 at a party in their New York City apartment.
-Adele Mailer was in critical condition with two stab wounds, one to her abdomen and the other to her back.
+Adele nearly died from the two stab wounds from a penknife in her abdomen and back.
 On that night, the author was attempting to kick off his New York mayoral campaign.